CanBul/recompy/Readme.md

 # Recompy

 Recompy is a library for recommender systems.
-It provides an easy framework to train models, calculate similarities, showing recommendations.
+It provides an easy framework to train different models, calculate similarities and recommend items for both existing and new users.

-Recompy comes with MovieLens data.
-It has an easy structure to work with.

-Recompy shows the train end test errors in each epoch.
-After a new user is created by defining item id and rating, recommendation can simply obtained.
-Recompy uses FunkSVD algorithm to train recommender system model.
-Multiple similarity metrics can be used to calculate user similarity for any given new user.
+Recompy comes bundled with MovieLens data which consists of 100.000 user and rating pair.

+Recompy is a fairly optimized and lightweight library.
+Its only dependency is numpy library which is downloaded automatically when you pip install recompy.
+This feature is useful if you decide to run recompy on server side.

+Recompy lets you search parameter space for finding the best model for your data.
+It keeps best features in memory depending on the test set error.
+Early stopping is also available.
+When it is set to an integer, training will be stopped if test set error doesn't improve for the last given epochs.

+Current version supports algorithms below:
+-FunkSVD
+-KNN
+-NMF
+-SVD++
+-Uniform Random
+-ALS

 # Installation